mniroy/ESP-derailleur/README.md

    - The buzzer will beep three times to indicate the hotspot is deactivated.
 5. **Access the web interface**: Connect to the Wi-Fi hotspot and navigate to the web server to update settings.
    - Default web server address: `http://192.168.4.1`

+## Dependencies
+To compile and upload the code to the ESP8266, you need to install the following libraries:
+- **ESP8266WiFi**: Provides Wi-Fi connectivity.
+- **ESPAsyncWebServer**: Handles the web server functionality.
+- **EEPROM**: Manages EEPROM read/write operations.
+- **Servo**: Controls the servo motor.

+### Installing Dependencies
+1. **ESP8266WiFi** and **EEPROM** libraries are included with the ESP8266 core for Arduino.
+Install the ESP8266 core by following the instructions [here](https://github.com/esp8266/Arduino#installing-with-boards-manager).
+2. **ESPAsyncWebServer**:
+   - Install the ESPAsyncWebServer library from the Arduino Library Manager or download it from [GitHub](https://github.com/me-no-dev/ESPAsyncWebServer).
+   - Additionally, install the **AsyncTCP** library, which is a dependency for ESPAsyncWebServer.
+3. **Servo**:
+   - Install the Servo library from the Arduino Library Manager or download it from [GitHub](https://github.com/arduino-libraries/Servo).

+Make sure to include these libraries in your Arduino IDE before compiling and uploading the code.